 Fault In Truck Accidents

 The standard for accident liability for truckers in Tennessee generally maintains that truck drivers are at fault if they gross the lines on the road.
 However, there are also countless factors, such as malfunctioning equipment, that can complicate the designation of legal blame.
 Identifying who is at fault will be the determining factor in what repercussion or compensation will be granted.
 Our truck accident lawyers can assist you in making sure your rights are protected and all legal avenues are taken in order to acquire adequate compensation and fair judgement.

 Damages Granted For Truck Accidents

-Most victims of truck accidents are entitled to benefits including, but not limited to medical costs, decreased earnings, lessened quality of life, and short to long-term incapacitation.
+Most victims of truck accidents are entitled to benefits including, but not limited to, medical costs, decreased earnings, lessened quality of life, and short to long-term incapacitation.
 Depending on the circumstances, damages vary from case to case.
 A seasoned truck accident lawyer will be able to help you identify what options are available in your case.

 Research regarding truck accidents are recording regularly by the Tennessee Department of Safety (TDS) and Federal Motor Carrier Safety Administration (FMCSA) and are posted on their websites for public access.
 It is estimated that over forty billion dollars goes towards truck accidents every year in the United States.

 Although truckers are guaranteed a substantial amount of coverage due to required insurance policies set by trucking companies, victims are not necessarily guaranteed compensation from a trucker’s insurance.
 Since the trucking company and their insurance company will be trying to avoid as much loss as possible and start gathering evidence immediately with professional assistance, victims are advised to do the same.
 Persons injured in a truck accident may also access black box recordings mandatory for truck drivers to maintain while operating their vehicles.